Oliver (chimpanzee)

 Oliver (c.
-1957 – 2 June 2012) was a former "performing" ape once promoted as a missing link or "humanzee" due to his somewhat human-like appearance and a tendency to walk upright.
+1957 – 2 June 2012) was a former "performing" chimpanzee once promoted as a missing link or "humanzee" due to his somewhat human-like appearance and a tendency to walk upright.
 Despite his somewhat unusual appearance and behavior, scientists found that Oliver was not a human-chimpanzee hybrid.

 Early life

+Supposedly, the chimpanzee was caught in the Congo.

 Oliver was acquired as a young animal in 1970 by trainers Frank and Janet Berger.
-Supposedly, the chimpanzee had been caught in the Congo.
 Some physical and behavioral evidence led the Bergers to believe Oliver was a creature other than a chimpanzee, perhaps a human-chimpanzee hybrid.
 Oliver possessed a flatter face than his fellow chimpanzees; was in the habit of walking bipedally, rather than on his knuckles much more often than his chimpanzee peers (until he was later struck with arthritis); and may have preferred human females over chimpanzee females.
 In a December 16, 2006 Discovery Channel special, Janet Berger stated that Oliver started to become attracted to her when he reached the age of 16.
 She and her husband Frank Berger decided to sell Oliver to New York attorney Michael Miller.

 Enchanted Village and other facilities (1977–1989)

 In 1977, Oliver's owner, Michael Miller, gave Oliver to Ralph Helfer, partner in a small theme park called Enchanted Village in Buena Park, California, built on the site of the defunct Japanese Village and Deer Park attraction.
 When Enchanted Village closed later that year, Helfer continued exhibiting Oliver in a new venture, Gentle Jungle, which changed locations a few times before finally closing in 1982.
 The Los Angeles Times did an extensive article about Oliver as a possible missing link or a new subspecies of chimpanzee.
 Oliver was transferred to the Wild Animal Training Center in Riverside, California, owned by Ken Decroo, but he was reportedly sold by Decroo in 1985.
 The last trainer to own Oliver was Bill Rivers.
-Rivers reported problems with Oliver kissing other monkeys.
+Rivers reported problems with Oliver kissing monkeys residing at the same location.